 Additionally, we developed extra services on our Belkins website.
-For example, we made a pricing calculator, letting visitors select only the most essential services as well as the Sales Tools section that provided a detailed overview of companies and agencies helping with sales.
+For example, we made a pricing calculator, letting visitors select only the most essential services as well as the Sales Tools section that provided a detailed overview of the best B2B lead generation company lists and agencies helping with sales.
 Our latest addition was a section with current sales rep positions and sales rep salaries across the United States.

 Global changes after COVID-19

 Well, enough about us.
 Let’s talk about how the world looks like after a year with enduring coronavirus.
 McKinsey has been tracking changes in customer behavior and B2B strategies for over a year.
 Here are the results of this research.

 Omnichannel in B2B is here and it’s not going away

 Omnichannel for B2B customer engagement has become a new norm.
 According to McKinsey, it’s not just a COVID-19 workaround, it’s a solid new way of building B2B relationships.
 Even when in-person interactions started coming back, step-by-step, consumers still prefer to change between F2F meetings, digital self-service opportunities, and remote guidance from sales representatives.